 Download here: Handbrake

-Whatever the video format, MediaCoder can help - and it's one of the fastest converters around
+Whatever the video format, MediaCoder can help – and it's lightning fast

 As we've seen, there are lots of great free video converters available to download, but MediaCoder stands out from the crowd thanks to its sheer speed and the number of audio and video formats it supports.
 No matter how old and obscure the format of that video you have lurking on an ancient hard drive, MediaCoder should be able to bring it bang up to date in next to no time.